tkukurin/Lab.Bioinformatics/README.md

 ## Installation
-The dependencies for this program are all bundled in `./pom.xml` and therefore will automatically be downloaded; you do need to have Maven installed on you machine.
-Running `mvn package` from project root should be enough to install the program in `./target`.
+The dependencies for this program are all bundled in `./pom.xml` and therefore will automatically be downloaded; you only need to have Maven installed on you machine.
+Running `mvn package` from project root should be enough to install the program under `./target`.

+## Running the program
 The program expects two parameters, reference and query read in FASTA file format (provided FASTA files should not contain any comments).